dzyla/AF3_JSON_generator/README.md

 2. Select regions, modifications, or ligands.
 3. Generate and download the JSON file.
 4. Upload the JSON to [AlphaFold3](https://golgi.sandbox.google.com/) for structure prediction.

+## Development
+Suggestions and bug reports are always welcome! use the Issues to report bug, functionality request or just say hi.